wagoodman/bashful/README.md

     # hide all subtasks after section completion
     collapse-on-completion: false

+    # change the colors of the vertical progress bar for a task in a particular state.
+    # this should be a number from the 256 color palette.
+    success-status-color: 10
+    running-status-color: 22
+    pending-status-color: 22
+    error-status-color: 160

     # by default the screen is updated when an event occurs (when stdout from
     # a running process is read).
 This can be changed to only allow the